 When he played at Visalia, ex-Cincinnati infielder and future Mets skipper Roy McMillan was his manager.
 Teammate Jerry Morales was a young outfielder who went on to a long career in the big leagues.

 One of the highlights Carey shared came at a spring training in February 1970 playing catch with Hall of Famer Yogi Berra, a three-time American League MVP with the Yankees who was then a coach with the Mets.
 Carey also pitched batting practice to players from the 1969 "Miracle Mets" squad that shocked the nation and won the World Series.

 Johnson recalled that a Mets instructor tried to make radical changes to Carey's pitching mechanics.
 "The guy was trying to improve his control, but it really messed him up," Johnson said.

 Instead of better efficiency, Johnson explained, Carey actually lost velocity, and his minor-league career hit a plateau.

 Carey never dwelled on what might have been in professional baseball.
-While he didn't make it all the way to the major leagues, he cherished the opportunities and the friendships he made in those years.
+While he didn't make it all the way to the major leagues, he cherished the opportunities and the friendships he made during those years.
 Carey was just one of the guys when he returned to Minnesota and pitched in amateur ball for the Miesville Mudhens.
-Carey was the league MVP when he helped lead the Mudhens to their first state crown in 1978, although he was primarily a hitter and fielder that summer.
+Carey was the league MVP in 1978 when he helped lead the Mudhens to their first state crown, although he was primarily a hitter and fielder that summer.